dotnet/source-build/README.md

    In addition, getting source-build fully functional would provide everyone with a place to try changes that would otherwise require a lot of coordination between multiple repositories - such as landing features that require changes to both the runtime and the SDK.

-   For mor details about this Unified Build, see [this overview](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/Overview.md).
+   For more details about this Unified Build, see [this overview](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/Overview.md).

 Source-build can help achieve both these goals by making it easier for everyone to build and release the entire .NET product end-to-end.